mateonav98/site-refactory/README.md

 ## Description

-Horiseon webpage, where you can learn more about search engine optimation, online reputation management, and social media marketing.
+Horiseon webpage, where you can learn more about search engine optimization, online reputation management, and social media marketing.

 Given a base starter code and goal was to refactor code to meet accessibility standards by using semantic HTML elements, following a logical structure independent of styling and positioning, and including accessible alt attributes.